adiralashiva8/adiralashiva8/README.md

 ### 👨🏻‍ About Me

 - 💻  6+ years of experience in software testing
-- 🎓  Bachelor of Engineering in Electronics & Communication Engineering
+- 🎓  Bachelor of Engineering in Electronics & Communication

 ### 🛠️ Tech Stack